 Energy bars are a great way to replenish the calories and nutrients you burn through during exercise.
 They are also a great way to keep yourself fueled up and ready to go during a long commute, a busy day at the office, or while you ride a boxcar across the rolling plains.

-Maybe you’re tired of choking down store-bought energy bars with names like “Macadamia Coffee Butternut Waffle” or “Apple Maple Cranberry Fish Flake?
-Or maybe you’re just tired of paying $36.95 for each supplement bar you consume.
-If so, then you need to seriously reevaluate your eating and shopping practices, because no one should be eating bars with a fruit and fish blend–and that price tag is rather wildly inflated.
+But aren’t you tired of choking down store-bought energy bars with names like Macadamia Coffee Butternut Waffle or Apple Maple Cranberry Fish Flake?
+Or maybe you’re fed up with paying $36.95 for each bar you consume?
+If so, then you need to seriously reevaluate your eating and shopping practices, because no one should be eating bars with a fruit and fish blend, and that price tag is wildly inflated.

-Anyway, whether you’re looking for an alternative to the available energy bars for a taste, cost, or dietary purpose or if you’re just looking for a fun culinary project that can indeed give you fuel to burn on your next adventure, it’s not that hard to make energy bars at home.
+Anyway, whether you’re looking for an alternative to mass market energy bars for taste, cost, or dietary purposes, or if you’re just looking for a fun culinary project that can give you fuel to burn on your next adventure, it’s not that hard to make energy bars at home.
 And the best thing about homemade energy bars?
-You don’t have to give it some name dripping with pretension like “Chocolate Marshmallow Journey Bar” or “Pure & Pompous Peanut Protein.”
-On the other hand… maybe that’s the best part of the process …
+You don’t have to give them some name dripping with pretension like The Chocolate Marshmallow Journey Bar or Peter’s Pure & Pompous Peanut Protein Punch.
+On the other hand, maybe that’s the best part of the process …

-- 0.3 Cup Honey
+- 0.3 cup honey

-- 0.25 Cups Butter
+- 0.25 cup butter

-- Dash of Vanilla Extract
+- Dash of vanilla extract

 - Bake the nuts and oats on a separate tray for 10 minutes, then set aside.

-The 2 Ingredient Energy Bar
+The Two-Ingredient Energy Bar

-- 1 Cup Nuts (mixed)
+- 1 cup nuts (mixed)